 Unlike state and church relations, the exclusive public-oriented system of university education is not a deep rooted constitutional tradition in Greece.
-On the contrary, the first constitutional text where the term "higher education" was entered, in 1844 (article 11), allowed the establishment of private institutes without setting limitation stemming from the level of education; the constitutional texts of 1864/1911 and 1927 continued at the same line.56 The characterization "civil servants" for university professors was included in the 1952 Constitution.
-However, the form of function of universities as public legal entities was completed in the two pseudoconstitutional texts of the military dictatorship;57 a perception maintained in the Constitution of the 3rd Hellenic Republic.
+On the contrary, the first constitutional text where the term "higher education" was entered, in 1844 (article 11), allowed the establishment of private institutes without setting limitation stemming from the level of education; the constitutional texts of 1864/1911 and 1927 continued at the same line.
+As a result, one of the oldest universities in Greece, Panteion University, was firstly established as a private legal entity in 1933 under the name "Panteion School of Political Sciences".
+The characterization "civil servants" for university professors was included in the 1952 Constitution.
+However, the form of function of universities as public legal entities was completed in the two pseudo-constitutional texts of the military dictatorship (article 17, par.
+4 in both 1968 and 1973 Constitutions); a perception maintained in the Constitution of the 3rd Hellenic Republic.

 The main arguments for justification of this approach are related to the better guarantee of academic freedom of university members as a prerequisite for the university to accomplish its mission.
-It has been argued58 that the public character of the universities has been linked to the recognition of institutional guarantees related to the function of the universities on behalf of the state in democratic manner.
+It has been argued (Kamtsidou, 2006: 376-377, 2007a: 217-219, 2011) that the public character of the universities has been linked to the recognition of institutional guarantees related to the function of the universities on behalf of the state in democratic manner.
 In other words, the status of the universities as public legal entities has strengthened the state obligation not only not to interfere within the academic issues, but also, when it does, to legally guarantee and materially provide with the necessary means for the accomplishment of the mission that the universities have undertaken.
 Therefore, freedom of research and teaching is secured in the best possible way.
-On the contrary, as argued,59 the transfer of academic activity from the public sphere to private factors will alter its fundamental principles and basic functioning rules.
-The reason is that the establishment of private universities, even in a non profit form, consist an economic
+On the contrary, as argued (Kamtsidou, 2007b), the transfer of academic activity from the public sphere to private will alter its fundamental principles and basic functioning rules.
+The reason is that the establishment of private universities, even in a non-profit form, consist an economic activity and as such, the person who launches a private university falls under the protection of article 5, par.
+1 of the Constitution (free participation in the social, economic and political life of the country), instead of article 16, where the state has limited power of interference inasmuch as the core of economic freedom is not impinged.